Major Student Events

 The coordinating individual or group of the major student event must notify the Office of Residential and Student Life a minimum of two full weeks before the event.
 This can be done via email (RSL@purchase.edu).
 The email must contain the following information:

 Acknowledgment of receipt of the email will be sent within 48 business hours.
 Notification of permission to hold the event will be sent within 96 business hours from the time of receipt.
-Please note that your space reservation cannot be officially approved until you receive this permission.
+You must receive permission for the event PRIOR to reserving the space in Roombook.
+Please note that your space reservation cannot be officially approved until you receive permission to hold the event.

 Policy Rationale and Description